Mirroring

 You can connect to the mirror database like any other.
 The same connection pool will be used for mirrored queries.
 Production database connection pool will not be affected, since all replication happens in a background.

-Each client connected to the main database has its own queue, so concurrency scales linearly with the number of clients and executed queries.
+Each client connected to the main database has its own queue, so concurrency scales linearly with the number of clients.

 Mirror queue

-If the queue is full, all subsequent queries will be dropped until there is space in the queue again.
+If the queue gets full, all subsequent mirrored transactions will be dropped until there is space in the queue again.

 Since mirror queues can drop queries, it is not a replacement for Postgres replication and should be used for testing & benchmarking purposes only.